I always knew reading to my kids was important, but this has opened my eyes to how important and how much.

 Babies begin to recognise voices and to enjoy music and rhythm.
-If you haven’t already, go to Baby Rhyme Time at your library. your little one will enjoy looking at all the other babies, as well as the songs and rhymes.
+Visit your library for Baby Rhyme Time.
+Your little one will enjoy looking at all the other babies, as well as the songs and rhymes.

 Babies can hold (and let go) of things, and explore the world by putting things in their mouths.
 Your baby will want to chew, lick and bite on the book while reading.
 If you are worried about damage to baby or the book, give them something else to hold.

 Babies crawl and start to walk.
 Babies are sometimes too busy to sit on a lap and listen as they have done before.